 Due to a combination of factors, including demographics and cost of living, New York's tax base has exhibited outmigration in terms of shifts in adjusted gross income (AGI).
 Looking solely at changes in a state's population may provide limited value in this regard because it does not directly measure changes in the tax base.
 Rather, the migration of AGI between and among the states provides a more accurate measure of the trend in a state's tax base, in our opinion.
 The Statistics of Income Division of the IRS maintains records of all individual income tax forms filed in each year, including the state of residence of the filers.
 The data used to produce the migration statistics come from individual income tax returns and represent between 95% and 98% of total annual filings.
 One gauge of the degree of movement in a state's tax base is the extent to which it is on the sending or receiving end of AGI migration.
 The net dollar flow of AGI between New York and other states, as well as the number of inflows received from and outflows sent to every other state, provide a good indication of how New York's tax base is changing.
-Since the 1992-1993 period New York has experienced an annual net AGI outmigration, which reached a record \$19.5 billion in the 2019-2020 period due to the pandemic.
+Since the 1992-1993 period New York has experienced an annual net AGI outmigration, which reached a record \$24.5 billion in the 2020-2021 period.
 For this most recent reported period the state lost part of its tax base to 49 other states, meaning that it had a net inflow from only one state.
+Florida was the largest receiver of New York AGI at 26% of the total outflow, followed by neighboring states New Jersey (9%) and Connecticut (8%); Texas was a distant fourth (3%).
 The long-term trend indicates that AGI outmigration may be influenced not only by demographics and the cost of living, but also by business cycles and changing lifestyle choices.
 The charts on the following page illustrate the trend in the state's per capita personal income, tax burden, and tax base.

-Source: Bureau of Economic Analysis, Census Bureau, Fidelity Capital Markets; April 11, 2023
+Source: Bureau of Economic Analysis, Census Bureau, Fidelity Capital Markets; April 9, 2024